 More is on trial for refusing to swear an oath that recognizes King Henry VIII as head of the newly-founded Church of England and denies the authority of the Pope.

 More: I will not take the oath.
 I will not tell you why I will not.
 Duke of Norfolk:[the prosecutor] Then your reasons must be treasonable!
 More: Not "must be"; may be.
 Norfolk: It's a fair assumption!
 More: The law requires more than an assumption; the law requires a fact.

 Then, this exchange with More's former friend, Richard Rich, who has just perjured himself on the stand:

 More: I have one question to ask the witness.
 [Rich stops] That's a chain of office you are wearing.
 [Reluctantly Rich faces him] May I see it?
 [More examines the medallion] The red dragon.
 [To Cromwell, the judge] What's this?
 Cromwell: Sir Richard is appointed Attorney-General for Wales.
 More:[Looking into Rich's face, with pain and amusement] For Wales?
 Why, Richard, it profits a man nothing to give his soul for the whole world...
 But for Wales!

-There is also an exchange between More and his own son in law, William Roper, paraphrased here:
+There is also an exchange between More and his own son in law, William Roper:

 Roper So, now you give the Devil the benefit of law!
 More: Yes!
 What would you do?
-Cut through the law to get after the Devil?
-Roper Yes, I'd cut down every law in England if I could capture him!
+Cut a great road through the law to get after the Devil?
+Roper Yes, I'd cut down every law in England to do that!
 More: Oh?
-And when the last law was down, and the Devil turned 'round against you, where would you hide, Roper, with all the laws being cut down?
-And if you cut them down, and you're just the man to do it, do you really think you could stand against the winds that would blow then?
-Yes, I'd give the Devil benefit of law, for my own safety's sake!
+And when the last law was down, and the Devil turned 'round against you, where would you hide, Roper, the laws all being flat?
+This country's planted thick with laws from coast to coast – man's laws, not God's – and if you cut them down — and you're just the man to do it — do you really think you could stand upright in the winds that would blow then?
+Yes, I'd give the Devil benefit of law for my own safety's sake!